OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Importing all resources with default configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some scenarios you will want to import every resource using default values avoiding the interactive interface.
+In some scenarios you will want to import every resource using default values and avoiding the interactive interface.

 - [CLI] using onevcenter import_defaults command: